dozmus/csar/design-docs/Interim Report & Risk Assessment.md

   and semantics-based searching.
   This requires placing our code in [`platform/structuralsearch/.../structuralsearch`](https://github.com/JetBrains/intellij-community/tree/master/platform/structuralsearch/source/com/intellij/structuralsearch) and creating adapters to enable our code to provide the same interface as the current IDEA ones, to ensure maximum compatibility.
-* Plugin - csar can be implemented as a third-party plugin which introduces a new query field.
+* As a Plugin - csar can be implemented as a third-party plugin which introduces a new query field.
   This field would allow users to type csar queries and then execute them, displaying the results in a standard IDEA result window.

 # Design